itx-informationssysteme/traefik-lazyload/README.md

 # License

 Copyright (C) 2023  Christopher LaPointe
+Copyright (C) 2025  ITX Informationssysteme (modifications)

+This is a modified version of the original traefik-lazyload project.
+Changes include: Docker API upgrade, GitHub Actions workflow updates, and bug fixes.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by